kaizten/kaizten.github.io/development/vue/style-guide.md

 The neat thing about using a Renderless Component is that we can seperate our logic from our markup.

-**25. Patterns.
-Passing Props & Listeners.** Sometimes, you may want to pass props and listeners to a child component without having to declare all props for the child component.
+25. Patterns.
+Passing Props & Listeners.
+Sometimes, you may want to pass props and listeners to a child component without having to declare all props for the child component.
 You can bind $attrs and $listeners in the child component and set inheritAttrs to false (otherwise both, div and child-component will receive the attributes)

-**PassingProps.vue**
+PassingProps.vue
 ```javascript
 <template>
   <div>